A Los Angeles judge on Monday denied Oscar-winning director Roman Polanski's request to end his child rape case while he lives outside the US.

 Polanski had originally been indicted on six felony counts until agreeing to plead guilty.

 He was ordered to undergo a 90-day evaluation, but was released after 42 days when officials recommended that he no longer be incarcerated.
 Then, after public uproar ensued, the judge in the case said he planned to send the Rosemary's Baby director back to jail.

-However, Los Angeles Deputy District Attorney Michele Hanisee was adamant that Polanski get no special treatment.
+Los Angeles Deputy District Attorney Michele Hanisee has been adamant that Polanski should get no special treatment.

 “This case is 40-years old because Polanski fled,” Hanisee said, adding that the district attorney's office “doesn't believe it is in the best interest of justice to give a wealthy celebrity special treatment."

 Polanski, she added, “forfeited his right to make requests of the court" when he fled the US and insisted there be no discussions regarding what will happen until he returns.